ieee-vgtc/ieeevis.org/content/info/open-practices/supplemental-material-faq.md

 * A README.md file at the root folder of your supplemental material can explain the file and folder organization.
 * Include sufficient detail for others to understand how the materials relate to what is presented in the paper.
 * Include data dictionaries, codebooks, or metadata describing each  dataset, how it was produced, and how to interpret it.
-* Source code should be supplemented by a README.md file that explains how to set up and run the code, includign instructions for creating runtime or virtual environments.
+* Source code should be supplemented by a README.md file that explains how to set up and run the code, including instructions for creating runtime or virtual environments.

 ## Should I specify a license for supplemental materials?